Last Updated on

 A beautiful take on tradition, this Old Fashioned Rustic Leather Memorial Guest Book will look gorgeous on the memorial table.

 13. “In Loving Memory” Memorial Guest Book

 This contemporary “In Loving Memory” guestbook is designed for a memorial service or funeral.
 The cover has a black flocked design over silver, features a silk trimmed black accents and is finished with a silver foiled center overlay.
 The black ribbon/tie creates the closure.
 Each page includes a verse of Scripture at the bottom, and encourages the writing of personal memories, thoughts and prayers.
-Available from Amazon.
+Available here.

 14. Life Celebration Kit with Urn and Matching Guest Book